Sunday, November 17, 2024

 A class 2 e-bike still has to have functioning pedals to be classed as an e-bike; otherwise, it would be grouped together with small motor vehicles, such as the moped.
 This is a good regulation because if your battery runs out, you can still pedal the bike like you would on a normal bike.

-Like class 1 e-bikes, these bikes are also capped to a top speed of 20mph.
+Like class 1 e-bikes, these bikes are also capped at a top speed of 20mph.
 Once you have reached this limit, the motor won’t assist you to go any faster.
 However, you can go faster, up to 28mph by adding your own pedaling effort or by going downhill.

 One downfall to throttle assist is that the e-bike battery is usually drained faster because people tend to rely too much on the throttle instead of their own pedaling.
 If the motor is pedal-assisted, the rider is forced to do some of the work, conserving battery life.